nuxy/MiscreatedMods-DOA/README.md

 ## Survival Tips

 - Build a base (or drop Plot Sign). **Bases never decay** (must be removed by user).
-- Protect your loot with a [storage safe](https://steamcommunity.com/sharedfiles/filedetails/?id=2787400078).
+- Protect your loot with a [Storage Safe](https://steamcommunity.com/sharedfiles/filedetails/?id=2787400078).
 Stores up to 40 items.
-- Carry Antibiotics (Alien venom remedy) which can be purchased in the safe zone.
+- Carry Antibiotics (Alien venom remedy) which can be purchased in the [Safe Zone](https://store.steampowered.com/news/app/299740/view/2463980472079899483).
 - Aliens spawn everywhere, including indoors.
 Be careful when searching loot.
 - Only melee Aliens in tight areas.
 In most cases, long rifles are preferred.
 - In many cases running (strafe left/right) is your best defense.